Adult Pulmonary Hypertension Program at Columbia University Irving Medical Center (CUIMC)

 Medications

-There are a number of medications available to treat pulmonary hypertension.
+There are many medications now available to treat pulmonary hypertension.
 Choice of therapy will depend on the type of PH, any underlying diseases, the severity of illness, and ability to tolerate a complex drug regimen.
 Medications are available in many forms including inhaled, oral, intravenous, and subcutaneous.

 Surgical Options